 No, the model of preparation is unique and, therefore, requires completion of all TSCI content modules.

-What is needed for completion of a standard superintendent certificate?
+What is needed for the completion of a standard superintendent certificate?

 Successful completion of all program requirements, including attending all face-to-face sessions, completing all assignments, paying all program fees, receiving a favorable recommendation from your school district, and passing the TExES Exam.